snappr/snappr-api-docs/source/index.html.md

 }
 ```

-This endpoint returns time availability (i.e. available shoot start times) for a combination of location, date, shoottype and duration.
+This endpoint returns time availability (i.e. available shoot start times) for a combination of location, date, shoot type and duration.

 ### HTTP Request